engineervix/zed-news/README.md

 For a smooth, unattended setup, please follow these steps:

-1. Set up a Linux server with a Python virtual environment for the project, and make sure `docker` and `docker-compose` are installed.
+1. Set up a [\*nix](https://en.wikipedia.org/wiki/Unix-like) machine (it can be your laptop, a VPS, etc.) with a Python virtual environment for the project, and make sure `docker` and `docker-compose` are installed.

-2. Configure a cron job on the Linux server to run the `cron.sh` script located in the repository root.
+2. Configure a cron job on the machine to run the `cron.sh` script located in the repository root.
 This script will handle the automated generation and deployment process.

-3. Ensure that the Linux server has `git` properly configured.
+3. Ensure that the machine has `git` properly configured.
 This is necessary for the `cron.sh` script to push the generated content to the repository, triggering the build and deployment.

 By following these steps, you can automate the deployment process and keep your project up to date without manual intervention.